Harsh-Topi/react-topi/README.md

 # react-topi - boilerplate code for react projects.

 Special thanks to @Dallas-Ng for coming up with the folder structure.
-I liked how he structured his file so I decided to make a boilerplate from it.
+I really liked how he structured his React projects, so I decided to make a boilerplate for myself.

 ## How to run the project